 Yes, students may still apply for a Direct Loan or a Pell Grant.
 There is no specific deadline for these two federal programs.

 Tuition varies based on your residency as well as the College you are accepted into.
 Please click in the following link for detailed information.

-You will need to visit the www.studentloans.gov website.
-Have your PIN available from when you completed the FAFSA, as you will need it to log in.
+You will need to visit the studentloans.gov website.
+You will need your FSA ID and Password available to log in.
 Once logged in, click “Complete Master Promissory Note.”

 A grant is a gift.
 It does not have to be repaid and it is based on the student’s financial need.
 A scholarship is an achievement award which is usually based on academic grades, abilities, skills, test scores, class rank, etc. Loans are funds borrowed by the student and/or parent.
 In most cases, loans must be repaid with an interest charge and a specified repayment period.

 All bills are emailed to the students in July for Fall semester and December for Spring Semester.
 Any questions on billing, please contact the Business Office.